01 of 14

 What You Need to Know About Joshua Tree

 Joshua Tree National Park is open 365 days a year.
 Admission is charged, except on a few free admission days that vary by year.
-You'll find the current year's list of dates here.

 Where Is the Joshua Tree National Park Entrance?